pooyagolchian/gatsby-old-blog/content/blog/configure-firebase-fcm/index.md

 ```

-### Step-5- Use localStrorage to save notifications
+### Step-5-Use localStrorage to save notifications

 Now you can read the local storage with getItem method to get nofications from local storage.
 You can set expiration date for your local storage (for example: 1 month)